JSatterf1579/AI_HW2/README.md

-Programming Assignment 1 for AI
+Programming Assignment 2 for AI

 Steven Wendling - saw106
 Joe Satterfield - jjs228

-All code is included in the AstarAgent.java file.
+Code is contained in GameState, GameStateChild, and MiniMaxAlphaBeta

-This version of A* uses the Chebyshev heuristic for computing estimated distance to goal.
+A* for pathing is implemented similarly to PA1